hsuonsivu/hsupublic/3d-models/README.md

 ### flyswatter.scad

 Keeping windows open during summer brings in bugs.
 This is a basic weapon against them.
+If printing with tpu, you get more flexible weapon, but it needs to be a bit thicker, so edit tpu setting in the beginning of the file.
+You need a large printer..

 ![flyswatter in scad.](flyswatter.png)